Mallikarjunan-29/blue-team-lab/docs/guardduty-lab.md

 - **Source IP**: 68.36.171.72 Troy United States

 ## Description
-The API DescribeMalwareScans was invoked using root credentials from IP address 68.36.171.72 Troy United States.
+The  API ListServiceSpecificCredentials was invoked using root credentials from IP address 68.36.171.72 Troy United States.
 Guard duty triggered the alert since root credentials were used.
 This could pose a threat if the activity was unauthorized.

 ## Implications